jimenasalinasgroppo/MDEF/docs/about/me.md

 ![](../images/jimena.jpg)

 **Updated bio**
-Design Lead working on building futures literacy with a systemic and ecofeminist lens.
-I specialise in designing closely with users and communities and incorporating principles of design justice to my process.
+Design Lead exploring futures literacy with a systemic and ecofeminist lens.
+I specialise in designing closely with users and communities while incorporating principles of design justice.
+I've worked in design challenges related to sexual harrassment, salary inequality, digital gap in Latin America and futures literacy in children and migrants.
+Overall I am interested in designing for care as opposed to a reactionary approach to design.
 My design process wishes to address the root causes of any design challenge.
-I've worked in design challenges related to sexual harrassment, salary inequality in Latin America, digital gaps and futures literacy.
-Overall I am interested in designing for care as opposed to a reactionary approach to design.

 **Alternative present**
 Humans like myself (and especially younger generations, women and migrants) have the tools, skills and designated spaces to not only imagine but actively co-create futures with an ecofeminist perspective.